nghianguyentek/docs/english/b.md

 ##### obvious
 - adj /ɒ'b vi ə.s/
   - (B1) easy to see, understand, or recognise (rõ ràng).
+## overall
+### adv /ə`ʊ və rɔ'ːl/
+- in general rather than particular, or including all people or things in a particular group or situation (chung, nhìn chung).

+*Throughput refers to the [overall](b.md#overall) effective transmission rate, [taking into account](i.md#take-st-into-account) things like transmission overhead, protocol inefficiencies, and perhaps even competing for traffic.*
 ##### period
 - n /pɪ'ə ri ə.d/
   - (B1) a length of time (khoảng thời gian; kì).